 You wouldn't know what Newfie poutine was unless you have lived in Canada, and more specifically Newfoundland, Canada.

-A Newfoundland classic: Newfie poutine is really called Newfie Fries or Newfoundland Fries, and there is a great take on the recipe on Food Network Canada.
+A Newfoundland classic: Newfie poutine is really called Newfie Fries or Newfoundland Fries, and there is a great take on the recipe on.
 The main description is fries, or stuffing, covered with gravy.
 Yes, please!

 Some recipes for this poutine call for adding chicken and peas.
 This pretty much it tastes like Thanksgiving dinner in a bowl.